Gertje823/Vinted-Scraper/README.md

 # Vinted-Scraper
-This is a tool to download images and scrape data from Vinted and store it in a SQLite database.
+This is a tool to download images and scrape data from Vinted & Depop and store it in a SQLite database.

 ## How to use
+### Vinted
 Put the user IDs of the accounts in the users.txt and run the script.
+The script will download all the images and put it in the downloads folder.
+The data will be stored in the SQLite database.

+### Depop
+Put the usernames of the accounts in the users.txt and run the script with `-d`.
 The script will download all the images and put it in the downloads folder.
 The data will be stored in the SQLite database.